 1. Size

-The size of the table is directly related to the size of the workpiece it can handle.
-A large table can support longer and wider boards, so is ideal for bigger projects.
+The size of a router table is directly related to the size of the workpiece it can handle.
+A large table will provide support for longer and wider boards, so is ideal for bigger projects.
 When selecting a table size, consider your workshop space, the type of router, and size of your wood pieces.

 A 32-by-24-inch freestanding router table is suitable for larger projects.
 However, it may not be practical for smaller workshops or job sites due to its weight.
 Benchtop router tables are compact and portable but can only handle smaller workpieces.

-Consider the dimensions of the table and ensure that it’s comfortable to work with, my workbench is too tall at 38″.
+Consider the dimensions of the table router, ensuring that it’s comfortable to work with; my workbench is too tall at 38″.

 2. Adjustments